Raquel Welch: Public image

 While her image in the 1960s was that of a torrid sex temptress, Welch's private life was quite different.
 Welch once famously said, "What I do on the screen is not to be equated with what I do in my private life.
 Privately, I am understated and dislike any hoopla."
-She also admitted, "I was not brought up to be a sex symbol, nor is it in my nature to be one.
+She also said, "I was not brought up to be a sex symbol, nor is it in my nature to be one.
 The fact that I became one is probably the loveliest, most glamorous, and fortunate misunderstanding."

-Welch posed for Playboy in 1979, but she never did a fully nude shoot.
+Welch posed for Playboy magazine in 1979, but she never did a fully nude shoot.
 Hugh Hefner later wrote, "Raquel Welch, one of the last of the classic sex symbols, came from the era when you could be considered the sexiest woman in the world without taking your clothes off.
 She declined to do complete nudity, and I yielded gracefully.
 The pictures prove her point."
-Welch refused to take all her clothes off on screen or pose naked throughout her career spanning five decades, saying this was the way she was brought up.
+Welch refused to take all her clothes off on screen or pose naked throughout her five-decade career, saying this was the way she was brought up.

 Political views

+Welch showed support for the Vietnam War troops, appearing at United Service Organizations (USO) shows in 1967, often with Bob Hope.

+Welch appeared in 2011 on Your World with Neil Cavuto, briefly discussing the conservative candidates choices during political debates for the 2012 election and that she doesn’t discuss politics very much in Hollywood.

-In 2014, during an appearance on The O'Reilly Factor, Welch described herself as being on the conservative side, attributing it to her mother's Midwestern values.
-During the Vietnam War, Welch showed her support for the troops at United Service Organizations (USO) shows, often appearing with Bob Hope.
+In 2014, during an appearance on The O'Reilly Factor, Welch described herself as being on the conservative side, attributing it to her upbringing and her mother's Midwestern values.
+In 2015, Welch attended a gathering for the Republican Jewish Coalition in Beverly Hills.

 Death

-Welch died on February 15, 2023, at her home in Los Angeles, following a brief illness.
+Welch died from cardiac arrest on February 15, 2023, at her home in Los Angeles.
 She was 82.
+At the time of her death, Welch was also suffering from Alzheimer's disease.

 Legacy

 Welch helped transform America's feminine ideal into its current state.
 Her beautiful looks and eroticism made her the definitive 1960s and 1970s sex icon, rather than the blonde bombshell of the late 1950s as typified by Marilyn Monroe, Jayne Mansfield, and others.
 Welch became a star in the mid-1960s and was exotic, brunette, and smolderingly sexual.
 Her countless publicity photos helped to popularize her image, dress style, and 1960s and 1970s fashion trends.
-Welch and other actresses also made big hair popular.
+Welch was among actresses who made big hair popular.